FAU-Inf2/fablab-server/README.md

     export openerp_database="openerp database"
     export openerp_user="openerp user"
     export openerp_password="openerp user password"

+    // private key password fopr ssl certificate export FABLAB_KEYSTORE_PASSWORD="certificate password"

     ./gradlew run

 <b>NOTE : if any environment variable is missing, the server will not start!</b>

 The server will listen on port 8080 for application requests and port 8081 for administrative requests.
 User credentials for the administrative interface, which is protected by a basic HTTP authentication challenge, have to be provided by the environment variables 'adminUsername' and 'adminPassword'.
+Passwords and configuration (i.e. for OpenErpClient) can also be supplied in directly config.yml.

 ## Libraries
 fablab-server uses the following libraries and software: